-4.4 Nailsea School will work closely to ensure smooth transition at all transfer points to make sure that there is clear communication about SEND.
+3.15 Nailsea School will work closely to ensure smooth transition at all transfer points to make sure that there is clear communication about SEND.
 The SENDCO works closely with all feeder schools to gather information and with the school's transition team.

-5. Monitoring and Evaluation
+4 Monitoring and Evaluation

-- 5.1 This policy and the effectiveness of SEND support in Nailsea School will be monitored throughout the academy year as part of the usual self-evaluation systems in schools. - 5.2 Every year the SENDCO will publish to Governors a SEND Information Report in response to section 6.74 of the Code of Practice (Clause 65)
+- 4.1 This policy and the effectiveness of SEND support in Nailsea School will be monitored throughout the academy year as part of the usual self-evaluation systems in schools. - 4.2 Every year the SENDCO will publish to Governors a SEND Information Report in response to section 6.74 of the Code of Practice (Clause 65)

-6. Implementation and Review
+5. Implementation and Review

-- 6.1 This policy will be implemented by the staff of Nailsea School, and the SENDCO will oversee the day to day implementation. - 6.2 The policy is due for review annually.
+- This policy will be implemented by the staff of Nailsea School, and the SENDCO will

+oversee the day to day implementation.

+- The policy is due for review annually.

-7. North Somerset Resource Base (RB)
+6. North Somerset Resource Base (RB)

-The Resource Base is for students with higher functioning Autism.
+The Resource Base is for students with a diagnosis of Autism who are working at or above agerelated expectations.
 The aim of this provision is for students with an ASD diagnosis and Education Health Care Plan (EHCP) to have an extended transition into secondary school life with them ultimately being able to successfully access the main school full time without 1:1 support.
 See Appendix 1 for access criteria.